world-class/REPL/faq/README.md

 #### When and how I can get access to the student Slack workspace

 - When your first semester is about to start, you will receive an email from the university inviting you to join.
+- :lock: Invitations are sent by the university to enrolled students only.

 #### :exclamation: What are the basics on how to use Slack